ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

 - Trapezoidal and Ogee shaped weirs
 - Multi-opening Sluice bays on left, right or both directions
-- Outlet sizing based on Outflow discharge capacity
+- Outlet sizing based on Outflow discharge capacity on the left, right or both directions
+- Integrated sluice bay and overflow energy dissipaters

 The operating limits of the module include the following.

 - Maximum weir height 5.0meters
-- Integrated sluice bay and overflow energy dissipaters
 - Minimum apron thickness of 0.3m, and pile thickness of 0.05m
+- Correction factors for apron slope is not considered.
+Floor thickness and interference effects are considered and applied based on prevailing theory and practice (See technical notes below.)

 ## Conventions